lxc/incus/doc/howto/initialize.md

 EOF
 ```

-This preseed configuration initializes the LXD daemon to listen for HTTPS connections on port 9999 of the 192.0.2.1 address, to automatically update images every 15 hours and to create a network bridge device named `lxdbr0`, which gets assigned an IPv4 address automatically.
+This preseed configuration initializes the Incus daemon to listen for HTTPS connections on port 9999 of the 192.0.2.1 address, to automatically update images every 15 hours and to create a network bridge device named `lxdbr0`, which gets assigned an IPv4 address automatically.

-### Re-configuring an existing LXD installation
+### Re-configuring an existing Incus installation

-If you are configuring a new LXD installation, the preseed command applies the configuration as specified (as long as the given YAML contains valid keys and values).
+If you are configuring a new Incus installation, the preseed command applies the configuration as specified (as long as the given YAML contains valid keys and values).
 There is no existing state that might conflict with the specified configuration.

-However, if you are re-configuring an existing LXD installation using the preseed command, the provided YAML configuration might conflict with the existing configuration.
+However, if you are re-configuring an existing Incus installation using the preseed command, the provided YAML configuration might conflict with the existing configuration.
 To avoid such conflicts, the following rules are in place:

 - The provided YAML configuration overwrites existing entities.